dayedepps/statgen-esalq/_posts/2016-08-08-Introduction-to-R.md

 see a script window and a console window, all the commands here is to be used and wroted on the console window.
-We strongly advise you to write it down on the script window and press *run* line by line on the top right corner (the shortcut to it it is `Ctrl+Enter`.
+We strongly advise you to write it down on the script window and press *run* line by line on the top right corner (shortcut: `Ctrl+Enter`).
 In this way you can save and track all of your code.
-Try to run the following lines on the next section.
+Try to write on the script and to run the following lines.

 R as calculator
 ---------------